The Metal Detector Module is a very basic but complete metal detector. Just add power and start finding treasure under your couch seat cushions.

 There are 4 screw holes that can be used for mounting a handle of some type if desired.

-To power the module, connect 3 to 5V to the ‘V+‘ break-out point and Ground to the ‘V-‘ break-out point.
+The older version is all thru-hole.
+To power that version of the module, connect 3 to 5V to the ‘V+‘ break-out point and Ground to the ‘V-‘ break-out point.
 This will typically require soldering wires to these two points.

 OUR EVALUATION RESULTS: